orphord/gap-rule-test/README.md

 * Similarly for end dates except the question is about finishing before the existing reservation.
 * A corner case is where a potential new reservation *spans* (ie. start date is before and end date is after) an existing reservation.
 In order to handle this case each day within the reservation must be checked.

+#### Next Steps:
+* If I were to implement this as a more production-like microservice two key changes would be
+ 1. A RestController to replace the FileDataController -- in this example, the fact that the search and model data were combined into a single file made the idea of a FileDataController of some sort necessary.
+I took advantage of this to allow the ability to pass in a data file as a command line parameter, but in a RestController would be the way to go in a production application.
+ 2. A DAO layer -- behind the ReservationService and CampsiteService would be a data access layer which would directly make calls to the appropriate data store(s) to acquire the data as opposed to pulling it from a file.